Hellenistic Palestine: Hasmonean rule

-Simon was nominated for the title of high priest, general, and leader by a "great assembly".
-He reached out to Rome to have them guarantee that Judea would be an independent land.
-Antiochus VII wanted the cities of Gadara, Joppa, and the Acra back.
-He also wanted a very large tribute.
-Simon only wanted to pay a fraction of that for only two of the cities, so Antiochus sent his general Cendebaeus to attack.
-The general was killed and the army fled.
-Simon and two of his sons were killed in a plot to overthrow the Hasmoneans.
-His last remaining son, John Hyrcanus, was supposed to be killed as well, but he was informed of the plan and rushed to Jerusalem to keep it safe.
-Hyrcanus had many issues to deal with as the new high priest.
-Antiochus invaded Judea and besieged Jerusalem in 134 BCE.
-Due to lack of food, Hyrcanus had to make a deal with Antiochus.
-He had to pay a large sum of money, tear down the walls of the city, acknowledge Seleucid power over Judea, and help the Seleucids fight against the Parthians.
-Hyrcanus agreed to this, but the war against the Parthians didn't work and Antiochus died in 128.
-Hyrcanus was able to take back Judea and keep his power.
-John Hyrcanus also kept good relations with the Roman and the Egyptians, owing to the large number of Jews living there, and conquered Transjordan, Samaria, and Idumea (also known as Edom).
 Aristobulus I was the first Hasmonean priest-king.
 He defied his father's wishes that his mother should take over the government and instead had her and all of his brothers except for one thrown in prison.
 The one not thrown in prison was later killed on his orders.
 The most significant thing he did during his one-year-reign was conquer most of Galilee.
 After his death, he was succeeded by his brother Alexander Jannaeus, who was only concerned with power and conquest.
 He also married his brother's widow, showing little respect for Jewish law.
 His first conquest was Ptolemais.
 The people called to Ptolemy IX for aid, as he was in Cyprus.
 However, it was his mother, Cleopatra III, who came to help Alexander and not her son.
 Alexander was not a popular ruler.
 This caused a civil war in Jerusalem that lasted for six years.
 After Alexander Jannaeus' death, his widow became ruler, but not high priest.
 The end of the Hasmonean Dynasty was in 63 when the Romans came at the request of the current priest-king Aristobulus II and his competitor Hyrcanus II.
 In 63 BCE the Roman general Pompey conquered Jerusalem and the Romans put Hyrcanus II up as high priest, but Judea became a client-kingdom of Rome.
 The dynasty came to an end in 40 BCE when Herod was crowned king of Judah by the Romans.
 With their help, Herod had seized Jerusalem by 37.